apache/druid/docs/development/extensions-core/protobuf.md

 ### Proto file

 The corresponding proto file for our 'metrics' dataset looks like this.
-You can use protobuf parser with a proto file or Confluent schema registry.
+You can use Protobuf parser with a proto file or Confluent schema registry.

 ```
 syntax = "proto3";